About 2,400 Syrians reach Turkey to flee violence

-KILIS, Turkey (Reuters) - Some 2,400 people, including two generals, fled the violence in Syria to reach neighboring Turkey overnight, the state-run Anatolian news agency said on Wednesday.
+KILIS, Turkey, Aug 8 (Reuters) - Some 2,400 people, including two generals, fled the violence in Syria to reach neighbouring Turkey overnight, the state-run Anatolian news agency said on Wednesday.

 The group was mostly made up of women and children from areas near the Syrian towns of Aleppo and Idlib, but also included a total of 37 defecting military personnel, the agency said.